Mityuha/fresh-bakery/README.md

 )

-# And, finally, an example of how you can use your dependencies
+# Finally, an example of how you can use your dependencies
-@MY_APP.post(
-    '/person',
-    response_model=typing.TypedDict("PersonId", {"person_id": int}),
-    status_code=201
-)
+@MY_APP.get('/person/random/')
 async def create_person(
-    request: PersonIn,
-    controller: ServiceController = fastapi.Depends(MainBakeryIOC.controller),
+    inversed_controller: ServiceController = fastapi.Depends(MainBakeryIOC.controller),
-) -> dict:
+) -> PersonOut | None:
+    """Fetch random person from the «database»."""
-    person_id: int = await controller.insert_person(request)
+    person_id: typing.Final[int] = random.randint(10**1, 10**6)
-    return {"person_id": person_id}
+    return await inversed_controller.fetch_person(person_id)
 ```
-To run the example, you will need to install the dependencies:
+To run the example, you will need to install the following dependencies:
 ```
-pip install fastapi databases asyncpg loguru fresh-bakery
+pip install fastapi loguru fresh-bakery
 ```
-And also have PostgreSQL running

-For a more complete example, see [bakery examples](https://github.com/Mityuha/fresh-bakery/tree/main/examples).
+For a more complete examples, see [bakery examples](https://github.com/Mityuha/fresh-bakery/tree/main/examples).

 ## Dependencies